Project SQL user view refresh message was not queued

 Force the Project Server application server to attempt to queue the user view refresh message, change the property of an enterprise custom field definition, and then change it back.
 For example, change the name of an enterprise custom field from "My Enterprise Custom Field" to "My Enterprise Custom Fields," save the changes, and then change the field name back to "My Enterprise Custom Field."
 This forces the Project Server application server to attempt to queue the user view refresh message again.

-The custom field definition must be of the same entity type as the custom field that is causing the issue.
+Note The custom field definition must be of the same entity type as the custom field that is causing the issue.
 For example, if a Task custom field has prevented the User View Refresh message from being queued, you must modify a property of a Task custom field.